AlbertWhite/react-demos/README.md

 - [How to add flow type check / default props for class and functional components](https://flow.org/en/docs/react/components/)

+### demo 39 formik vs reduxform / material-ui vs own component

+A form lib should be able to manage the :

+- render form
+- manage the initial values
+- validate the form with a schema on the client side and save the error message somewhere
+- submit(isSubmitting state) / catch the error and show the error message
+- disable double submit : loader / disable the button of submit
+- resetForm

+Own form component should be able to manage the :

+- render form control component with the right attributes(name, label, type, options for select...)
+- show the value
+- onChange / handleChange
+- show error

 ## other

 - react hooks: